A Local’s Guide to the Amalfi Coast

 If you’re going to skip a town along the Amalfi Coast, this should be the one you skip.
 Other than the handmade sandals, there really isn’t anything special about Positano.
 You can get the exact same views, food and better hospitality at any of the other towns along the coast.

-*Here are some ideas on where to eat in Positano.
+If you visit, get some ideas on where to eat in our Positano restaurant guide.

 8. Vietri Sul Mare